 "In one recent case, our applicant skipped the interview stage of the application process all together because of the strength of the business plan we provided."

-OTS Solicitors is one of the most respected immigration law firms in London.
-By making an appointment with one of our immigration Solicitors, you can be assured of receiving some of the best legal advice available in the UK today.
-Our business immigration solicitors, Teni Shahiean, Oshin Shahiean, Najma Ali and Dr. Lusine Navasardyan, have extensive experience in assisting entrepreneurs to create tailored business plans and pass the Genuine Entrepreneur Test.
+OTS Solicitors is one of the most respected Immigration law firms in London.
+By making an appointment with one of our Immigration solicitors, you can be assured of receiving some of the best legal advice available in the UK today.
+Our business immigration solicitors, Teni Shahiean, Oshin Shahiean, and Dr. Lusine Navasardyan, have extensive experience in assisting entrepreneurs to create tailored business plans and pass the Genuine entrepreneur Test.

 If you wish to discuss any of the points raised in this blog, please phone our London office on 0203 959 9123.